SVDinsTN: A Tensor Network Paradigm for Efficient Structure Search from Regularized Modeling Perspective: An Efficient Method for TN-SS

-The proposed SVDinsTN draws inspiration from the well-known singular value decomposition~(SVD) in linear algebra, but it is tailored to work with TN decomposition.
-We remark below the relationship between SVDinTN and matrix SVD, as well as the relationship with FCTN decomposition.
+As shown in Figure~\ref{illu_ATN}(b), SVDinsTN includes both TN cores and diagonal factors, and can use the sparsity of diagonal factors to reveal a compact TN structure and utilize TN cores (merged with diagonal factors) to represent a tensor.

-\textbf{SVDinTN and matrix SVD.} SVDinTN is essentially matrix SVD when TN cores satisfy an orthogonal constraint in the case of second-order tensors (matrices).
-This is because matrix SVD can be interpreted as inserting a diagonal matrix into these two smaller matrices obtained through matrix decomposition, where the number of non-zero elements in the diagonal matrix represents the matrix rank.
-When it comes to higher-order tensors, SVDinTN serves as a direct extension of matrix SVD, inheriting its fundamental ideas, and applying them to TN decomposition\footnote{We recognize that SVDinTN lacks theoretical properties of matrix SVD, which primary bottleneck lies in the difficulty of defining orthogonal forms of high-order tensors.}.
+\begin{remark}[SVDinsTN~\&~SVD] As shown in Figure~\ref{illu_ATN}(a)-(b), SVDinsTN extends the ``core~\&~diagonal factor~\&~core'' form of SVD to higher-order cases, incorporating the idea of determining rank through non-zero elements in the diagonal factor.
+In particular, SVDinsTN can degrade into SVD in second-order cases when TN cores satisfy orthogonality. \end{remark}

-\textbf{SVDinTN and FCTN decomposition.} SVDinsTN is a novel method that builds upon FCTN decomposition and enables the identification of the FCTN rank.
-It achieves this by inserting diagonal factors between any two TN cores in FCTN decomposition.
-The vector composed of the number of non-zero elements in these diagonal matrices is used to determine the FCTN rank.
-It is worth noting that SVDinTN can be transformed into an FCTN decomposition by merging the inserted diagonal factors into TN cores through the tensor contraction operation.
+\begin{remark}[SVDinsTN \& FCTN] SVDinsTN builds upon FCTN decomposition~\cite{zhengFCTN} but can reveal the FCTN rank.
+It achieves this by inserting diagonal factors between any two TN cores in FCTN decomposition and leveraging the number of non-zero elements in the diagonal factors to determine the FCTN rank.
+In particular, SVDinsTN can transform into a TN decomposition by merging the diagonal factors into TN cores through the tensor contraction operation. \end{remark}